Unsupervised Learning of Neurosymbolic Encoders: Discussion

 ~ We present a novel approach for unsupervised learning of neurosymbolic encoders.
 Our approach integrates the VAE framework with program synthesis and results in a learned representation with both neural and symbolic components.
 Experiments on trajectory data from behavior analysis demonstrate that our programmatic descriptions of the latent space result in more meaningful clusters relative to human-defined behaviors, compared to purely neural encoders.
 Additionally, we show the practicality of our approach by applying our learned programs to achieve comparable performance to expert-constructed tasks in a self-supervised learning approach for behavior classification.

+\textbf{Problem Scope.} We explore unsupervised learning of neurosymbolic encoders for the first time, and here, our neurosymbolic encoders tackle domains consisting of lower dimensional spatiotemporal data.
+These types of domains covers a wide range of application areas, from behavioral data (animal behavior and sports analytics in our experiments), to control systems for rigid-body systems, to biomarkers or socioeconomic markers.
+In many of these domains, there are existing domain expertise that can be leveraged to create the DSL for our neurosymbolic encoders.
+For example, we use the behavioral features from~\cite{segalin2020mouse} in our work.
+One direct application of learning semantically meaningful programs is that it can be used to improve learning pipelines, such as task programming, as we have demonstrated.

+\textbf{Limitations.} One limitation of our current approach is scalability of the program search process.
+While our program search is parallelizable, such that learning additional programs would not incur significant additional time, the symbolic encoder update does increase the runtime over a purely neural solution.
+Here, we have explored our approach on settings where shorter programs are beneficial.
+Future work have the potential to further expand the applications of these models to larger, more complex systems.
+Furthermore, our approach requires programs that are differentiable with respect to its parameters.
+We note that there are increasingly more differentiable DSLs, such as~\cite{shah2020learning,cui2021differentiable,valkov2018houdini,gaunt2016terpret,bunel2016adaptive}, and there are commonly-adopted ways to make differentiable approximations to more established non-differentiable DSLs (for example, in~\cite{shah2020learning}, the authors use a smooth differentiable approximation of the non-differentiable if-then-else statement).
+These common challenges in using neurosymbolic learning in science is further discussed in~\cite{sun2022neurosymbolic}.

-There are many future directions to explore for neurosymbolic encoders.
-One limitation of the current approach is that we would need many programs to produce a large number of clusters, which may be difficult to interpret simultaneously.
-Combining our approach with other clustering methods, such as hierarchical clustering~\cite{rokach2005clustering}, or working with domain experts to detail more expressive DSLs could help with interpretability.
-Another direction is to extend this work to data from other domains, such as image data, to study the latent space in a more naturally interpretable way compared to existing neural encoders.
-A third direction is to improve upon our greedy approach in Algorithm \ref{alg:mutliple_alg} for finding the optimal set of symbolic programs.
-One possible solution is to perform local coordinate ascent in program space, similar to some algorithms for large-scale neighborhood search \cite{ahuja2002survey}.
+\textbf{Future Directions.} There are many future directions to explore for neurosymbolic encoders based on our work.
+Scalability is one important area as discussed above.
+Another direction is to extend this work to other domains such as image and text data, in order to learn interpretable symbolic latent representations.
+Neurosymbolic encoders on images would require a DSL for pixel data as well as architecture changes, such as using convolutional VAEs.
+Furthermore, one can improve upon our greedy approach in Algorithm \ref{alg:mutliple_alg} for finding the optimal set of symbolic programs, e.g. by performing local coordinate ascent in program space, similar to algorithms for large-scale neighborhood search \citep{ahuja2002survey}.
+Lastly, while practically-oriented extensions of VAEs such as our own have yielded great practical benefit, they often lead to sub-optimal results from a pure likelihood (or ELBO) perspective.
+One final direction is to rigorously formulate a learning objective from the ground up that formally encapsulates practically-oriented extensions of VAEs.